-If, following application of the Sequential Test it is not possible for the development to be located in areas with a lower probability of flooding the Exception Test must then be applied if required (as set out in Table 3 of the NPPG).
+If, following application of the Sequential Test it is not possible for the development to be located in areas with a lower probability of flooding the Exception Test must then be applied if required (as set out in Table 3 of the NPPG or as identified in this SFRA).
 Developers are required to apply the Exception Test to all applicable sites (including strategic allocations).